-Introduction of Section 161 BNS
+Introduction of 161 BNS

 The Bharatiya Nyaya Sanhita (BNS) Section 161 replaces the old Indian Penal Code (IPC) Section 133.